hypebeast/AlfredBundesliga/README.md

 # BundesligaAlfred

-Alfred workflow for getting resulst for the 1.
+Alfred workflow for getting results for the 1.
 Bundesliga.